Feature Matrix

 | Audit Logs | ||

 Data as of February 2026.
-Features are based on publicly available information and vendor documentation.
-Tango is pivoting toward CRM automation, potentially deprioritizing documentation features.
+Tango is pivoting toward CRM automation with documentation becoming secondary to their product roadmap.

 Strengths & Weaknesses